The term ‘blue-chip stock' typically refers to a company with a large market capitalisation. You'll often find it's a big brand or household name.

 Before we get stuck in, it's important to highlight that this is a wrap-up, not a suggestion or recommendation that you buy or sell any of the securities mentioned.

 Remember that everyone has their own goals and unique financial circumstances.
-These, along with your tolerance for investment risk and time horizon, should inform the mix of assets in your portfolio.
+These, along with your tolerance for investment risk time horizon , should inform the mix of assets in your portfolio.

-As one of the biggest and best-known companies in the world, in some respects it’s difficult to get more blue-chip than Apple.
+As one of the biggest and best-known companies in the world, in some respects it's difficult to get more blue-chip than Apple Inc.

-Although the dividend yield tends to be lower than some other US blue-chip stocks, this tech giant makes up for it with its strong record of growth.
-The dividend itself has actually been increasing, but because of Apple’s rapid growth, the yield remains quite low.
+Although this NASDAQ blue chip stock's dividend yield tends to be lower than some other US blue-chip stocks, this tech giant makes up for it with its strong record of growth.
+The dividend itself has actually been increasing, but because of Apple's rapid growth, the yield remains quite low.

 Powering this performance is Apple's loyal customer base.
 And, the group's latest results suggest Apple's products and services are still in favour.
 Q2 revenue was $97.3bn, up 9% year-over-year.
 The company's $25bn net profit was also up 6% from the previous year.